-UW Health endocrine surgeons in Madison, Wisconsin specialize in treating conditions of the parathyroid.
+UW Health endocrine surgeons in Madison, Wisconsin specialize in treating conditions of the parathyroid gland.

 Parathyroid surgery has traditionally been performed using a bilateral neck exploration.
 This technique has been proven over time to be very safe and effective when performed by an experienced surgeon.
 This operation involves identifying all four parathyroid glands but removing only those that are abnormal.